‘We share with rats’: Neglect, empty promises for S African hostel-dwellers

 For years, he hoped to get a council house and bring his family from Msinga to stay with him in Johannesburg.
 But his children are now grown, with lives and jobs of their own.

-Now, Mtungwa says, he will bear living in his tiny dimly lit room in the hostel until he retires from his job at the bread company where he has worked since 1982.
+Now, Mtungwa said, he will bear living in his tiny dimly lit room in the hostel until he retires from his job at the bread company where he has worked since 1982.

 After that, he will move back to his village in KZN.